-New York State Vaccination Program Guidance Appendix A Priority Groups Eligible to be Vaccinated
+New York State Vaccination Program Guidance Appendix A

-All individuals age 16 and older, who live, work, or study in New York are eligible to be vaccinated.
+All individuals age 16 and older that reside in the United States are eligible to be vaccinated.
 However, minors ages 16 and 17 are NOT authorized to receive the Janssen or Moderna COVID-19 Vaccines.
-Children under 16 years of age are not yet eligible to receive ANY COVID-19 vaccine.
+Children under 16 years of age are not yet authorized to receive ANY COVID-19 vaccine.